-The following includes a summary of transactions during our fiscal years ended December 31, 2019 and 2018 to which we have been a party, including transactions in which the amount involved in the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years, and in which any of our directors, executive officers or, to our knowledge, beneficial owners of more than 5% of our capital stock or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest, other than equity and other compensation, termination, change in control and other arrangements, which are described elsewhere in this prospectus.
+The following includes a summary of transactions since January 1, 2018 to which we have been a party, including transactions in which the amount involved in the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years, and in which any of our directors, executive officers or, to our knowledge, beneficial owners of more than 5% of our capital stock or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest, other than equity and other compensation, termination, change in control and other arrangements, which are described elsewhere in this prospectus.
 We are not otherwise a party to a current related party transaction, and no transaction is currently proposed, in which the amount of the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which a related person had or will have a direct or indirect material interest.

-On October 9, 2019, Eric Rothe, a director of the Company, loaned the Company \$15,000 which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of December 31, 2019.
+On October 9, 2019, Eric Rothe, a director, loaned us \$15,000 which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of September 15, 2020.

-On May 30, 2018 and October 2, 2019, the Kenneth and Annette Hallock Revocable Trust loaned the Company \$100,000 and \$200,000, respectively, which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of December 31, 2019.
-Kenneth Hallock, a director of the Company, is one of the Trustees of the Hallock Trust.
+On May 30, 2018 and October 2, 2019, the Kenneth and Annette Hallock Revocable Trust loaned us \$100,000 and \$200,000, respectively, which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of September 15, 2020.
+Kenneth Hallock, a director, is one of the Trustees of the Hallock Trust.

-Between November 2014 and August 2017, Snehal Patel, Company's Chief Executive Officer and director, loaned the Company an aggregate of \$320,154, which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of December 31, 2019.
-In addition, as of December 31, 2019, Snehal Patel is owed \$4.817 for reimbursable expenses.
+Between November 2014 and August 2017, Snehal Patel, our Chief Executive Officer and director, loaned us an aggregate of \$320,154, which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of September 15, 2020.
+In addition, as of December 31, 2019, Snehal Patel is owed \$4,817 for reimbursable expenses.

-On August 19, 2019, all plague vaccine assets, including intellectual property and know-how of the Company, which as of the date of transfer could not be developed and had zero value to the Company due to dormancy and termination of the plague vaccine research program in 2016, were transferred to Snehal Patel at zero value in consideration for a 0.5% royalty payment due and payable to the Company on the first year of net sales in the event the plague vaccine assets are commercialized.
-No additional royalties shall be due and payable to the Company after the first year of net sales.
+On August 19, 2019, all plague vaccine assets, including our intellectual property and know-how, which as of the date of transfer could not be developed and had zero value to us due to dormancy and termination of the plague vaccine research program in 2016, were transferred to Snehal Patel at zero value in consideration for a 0.5% royalty payment due and payable to us on the first year of net sales in the event the plague vaccine assets are commercialized.
+No additional royalties shall be due and payable to us after the first year of net sales.

-As of September 30, 2019, related party payables to the Company's officers and directors since January 1, 2010 totaled \$12 million.
-As of September 30, 2019, the Company's officers and directors owned outstanding warrants to acquire 6,849,909 shares of the Company's common stock.
-On September 30, 2019, the officers and directors exchanged all related party payables and outstanding warrants for an aggregate of 21,099,909 shares of the Company's common stock, leaving the Company with no related party payables and no outstanding warrants on September 30, 2019 and December 31, 2019.
+As of September 30, 2019, related party payables to our officers and directors since Januaryl, 2010 totaled \$12 million.
+As of September 30, 2019, our officers and directors owned outstanding warrants to acquire 2,565,521 shares of our common stock.
+On September 30, 2019, the officers and directors exchanged all related party payables and outstanding warrants for an aggregate of 7,902,603 shares of our common stock, leaving us with no related party payables and no outstanding warrants on September 30, 2019.